-

 On this venture, Othoniel says, “we've created two distinct limited-edition carafes, each a testament to the power of reimagining familiar objects with new meaning and beauty.
 Immersing myself in the artistry of barrel-making and cognac production was a profound experience, reinforcing my admiration for Hennessy's legacy of craftsmanship and dedication.”

 The X.O.
 Limited Edition design further elevates this concept, functioning as a shining gem inside its gold encasing.
 The structure’s sharp angles work to reflect light and create a vivacious feel.
 As per Hennessy’s commitment to sustainability, the decanter is also designed to be easily refillable and replaceable.
-Both lines are set to release this month.
+Both lines launched in the US on September 18th.

 The ongoing Hennessy X.O. x Jean-Michel Othoniel press tour provided a rich, versatile journey, one that begun at Othoniel’s personal art workshop (where this interview took place).
 The trip continued through the Distillery of the Domaine du Peu, where the wine is transformed into eaux-de-vie.
 At L’Atelier de Tonnellerie, the cooperage workshop, the artist got to witness the behind-the-scenes of high-quality oak wood barrel-making to understand the intricacy of wood’s effect on the spirit’s flavor palate.

-In this interview, FLAUNT spoke to Jean-Michel Othoniel about his creative process, the mastery behind melding tradition with novelty, and the nostalgia of working with the cognac staple.
+In this interview, Christopher Campbell, Fashion Director at FLAUNT, spoke to Jean-Michel Othoniel about his creative process, the mastery behind melding tradition with novelty, and the nostalgia of working with the cognac staple.

 Thank you for taking the time.
 So, my first question is, what has surprised you in the process of working with Hennessy on this limited release?